 Bad relationships is a nagging spouse who is against you spending time on the things that you need to be happy.

-Your Desires and fantasies: What qualities would I like in a partner?
+Your desires and fantasies: What qualities would you like in a partner?

 What kind of a partner are you looking for?
 An example, if you are primarily a “looks” conscious person then you will never be happy dating someone who doesn’t put all his or her efforts into looking good.